 Mrs. Emily Brooks died in 1910 after suffering a broken hip some years earlier.
 She had been bedridden for years due to the pain from her hip.
 Sarah and John Paul buried her at Balbinia.
-Sarah had not been out of the area since she arrived from Albany in 1974.
-In 1927, Sarah travelled to Perth, at the age of 77.
+Sarah had not been out of the area since she arrived from Albany in 1874.
+In 1927, Sarah traveled to Perth, at the age of 77.
 She commented that ‘the chief thing that surprised me was the noise in Perth.’
 Sarah also commented on the flowers that were abundant in Perth.
 In 1928, the neighbors found Sarah semi paralysed after she had suffered a stroke at Balbinia.
 They took her to Norseman in their 2 seater Buick, but Sarah died there in the hospital, and is buried in the Norseman cemetery.
 In 1930, the same neighbours, the Dimers, found John Paul, lying injured in a paddock.
 He had been lying out in the open for two days, and he died later from exposure.
 He is buried with his mother at Balbinia.

 One of the Brooks’ contemporaries, Mrs. Crocker of Balladonia, wrote of the Brooks family that ‘…theirs was a sad chapter… Miss Brooks came to the district as a charming and accomplished young woman of twenty and truly wasted her sweetness on the desert air.’
 This may have been so, but the Brooks also proved themselves to be resilient and determined, and Sarah’s efforts certainly helped to discover and catalogue many of the plants of the area.
 They were true pioneers whose legacy continues to this day.